Assassin’s Creed Odyssey combat: tips for combat, gear explained

 Enemies have several tiers separate from just their levels.
 If their level just has a grey border, they’re common enemies that can usually be killed rather easily and are very vulnerable to assassination techniques.
 Depending on the faction, they could have larger shields, though this is quite rare.

 Elites have a gold border around their level.
 They’re your captains or Polemarchs, as well as any Leaders for either the Spartan or Athenian armies.
 These enemies generally hit harder and have better equipment, as well as access to unblockable attacks.
-Mercenaries are considered elite units, but also have their helment ico
+Mercenaries are considered elite units, but also have their helmet icon displayed above them.

 Parrying in Assassin’s Creed Odyssey